AllenHeartcore/AQOURSNet_rsch22su/ref_papers/neural_network/README.md

 - **Unsupervised step**: *contrastively* train an embedding network $\mathcal{U}$ to extract $t$'s features
 - Supervised labelling: feed $t$ and $v$ into $\mathcal{U}$, use the E.D. of *output vectors* as the "distance" labels
 - **Supervised step**: concatenate an MLP $\mathcal{S}$ after the unsupervised model, use the labels ^ for fine-tuning
 - The model is then ready.
-For each $s$, transfer its $t$s into possibility vectors and contruct the FSM Diagram
+For each $s$, transfer its $t$ into possibility vectors and contruct the FSM Diagram

 ## More on picking shapelet candidates
 - Randomly pick among the segments
-- **KMeans** algorithm: classify $t$s into clusters, choose the center of each
+- **KMeans** algorithm: classify $t$ into clusters, choose the center of each
     - Clustering encourages **representative** shapelets, but **diversity** requires more thoughts
     - A mature algrm. for speeding up (in $O(n)$ time)
     - [ShapeNet](https://ojs.aaai.org/index.php/AAAI/article/view/17018) shows the plausibility of selection via clustering